ASVAB Practice Test Free

 While whales, dolphins, and bats are all mammals, sharks are fish, and therefore, not mammals.

 General Science questions vary and require vast, yet basic, knowledge in the physical, chemical, biological, and other common scientific fields.
-With 16 questions in 8 minutes (CAT-ASVAB) and 25 questions in 11 minutes (P&P ASVAB) both versions provide 30 seconds or less for each question.
-The meaning is – that the more knowledge you have in different fields, the easier it will be to either quickly answer or narrow down options to provide a calculative guess if you are unsure of the answer.
 You can find many General Science questions with explanations in our All-Inclusive ASVAB PrepPack.

 The next section, Mechanical Comprehension, includes mostly Physical subjects in basic mechanics.
 Unlike General Science – this section may include a large portion of calculative questions regarding common equations in mechanics.
 Let's continue.